ravudet/gardening/schedule.md

     - chives (don't buy if you already have an unopened pack)
     - basil (don't buy if you already have an unopened pack)
     - parsley (don't buy if you already have an unopened pack)
+- add that list to your weekly routine

 ### seed counts